Table of Contents

 Once you’re comfortable with the basics of revenue forecasting, it’s time to move on to a more complex revenue forecasting model.
 Now is when you’ll really get into the weeds to understand the basic building blocks of how your revenue comes together.

-As I said before, we’ve got an effective SaaS forecast template here that you can use as a basis.
+As I said before, we’ve got an effective SaaS forecast template that you can use as a basis:

 Like we did with a simple forecast, start by gathering as much relevant historical data as possible.
 If you’ve been in business for five years but have only seen traction over the last six to eight months, it’s okay to neglect the earlier info.
 Data from the first four years might not provide much insight into your future growth.

-In terms of relevant information, we’re not only after financial data but also marketing, sales, and other customer metrics.
+In terms of relevant information, we’re after financial data as well as marketing, sales, and other customer metrics.
 The “other” data is critical because it helps you anchor your model in what’s driving customer and revenue growth.

 Customers don’t magically appear.
 They generally start as visitors to your website and move through the different steps of your funnel.
 A handful will eventually convert and become paying customers – adding to your MRR.